-I received the following sweet message last month from a reader who raised several good questions.
-Since other singles may be wondering about the same thing, I decided to post my response here:
+I received the following sweet message last month from a reader who raised several good questions, including whether it’s wrong for singles to think about sex.
+Does keeping your thoughts pure mean you shouldn’t contemplate sex at all?
+Since other singles may be wondering about the same thing, I decided to post my response here.

 Hello Mrs. Flanders,

 I enjoy reading your blog, Loving Life at Home.
 Not many married Christian women are as open to talking about sex as you are on your blog, and I was hoping I could ask you some questions.
 You seem like the kind of mother that I could sit down with over a cup of tea to talk to.

 [As a college student in my early twenties], I am a virgin and have never even been kissed.
 I am waiting and saving myself for marriage, but I am also very curious about the sexual aspect of marriage, and I do think about it a lot.
 I guess that is one of my questions for you — is it wrong to be curious about sex before marriage?
 To think and wonder about it a lot?
 To long to experience it for myself someday?

 Even though I only want to have sex with my future husband and only when we are married, I really worry sometimes that my thinking about it so much may be lustful, but I do not know.

 Secondly, I have wondered often about what my husband and I will do for birth control once we are married.
 I have read on your blog and elsewhere about the awful effects of birth control pills, so I do not want to use that.
 And then Natural Family Planning sounds great, but I have read of several people who used it and got pregnant [multiple times] unexpectedly — all within a few years of marriage.
 Is using condoms every time enough?